 A 5 day training course for authorised persons (electrical) who have a mandatory requirement to complete refresher training to remain eligible for continued appointment.
 Delegates must also have attended the course Authorised Person: LV/HV MOD and have been a practising authorised person.
 Delegates attending this course, who are to be appointed under MOD Safety Rules, should be in possession of a completed and countersigned log book at the beginning of the course.

-Please see below for our full training overview for High & Low Voltage Authorised Person Refresher.
+Please see below for our full training overview for the High & Low Voltage Authorised Person Refresher course.

 Benefits of attending for the delegate